If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

-Adults that are inactive will have a higher risk for premature death, heart disease, stroke, type 2 diabetes, depression, and some cancers.
+Inactive adults will have a higher risk for premature death, heart disease, stroke, type 2 diabetes, depression, and some cancers.

-Regular physical activity will help people keep a bodyweight considered to be healthy.
+Regular physical activity will help people keep a body weight considered to be healthy.

 Communities that are more easily walked will promote more activity.

 Moderate-intensity exercise is considered to be done at 3 – 5.9 times the intensity of rest.
 It will also usually result in a 5 or 6 on a scale of 1 – 10.

 Vigorous activity is considered to be 6 or more times the intensity of rest.
 This would rank around a 7 – 8 on the 0 – 10 scale.